elizabethnewman/hessQuik/paper/paper.md

 	f(\bfu_0) \equiv \bfu_{\ell}		&= g_\ell(\bfu_{\ell-1}) &&\in \Rbb^{n_\ell}
 	\end{align}
 where $\bfu_i$ are the hidden features on layer $i$ for $i=1,\dots,\ell-1$ and $\bfu_{\ell}$ are the output features.

-## Computing Derivatives in `hessQuik`

-In `hessQuik`, we offer two modes, forward and backward, to compute the gradient $\nabla_{\bfu_0} f$ and the Hessian $\nabla_{\bfu_0}^2 f$ of the function with respect to the input features.
-The cost of computing derivatives in each mode is different and depends on the number of input and output features.  `hessQuik` automatically selects the least costly mode through which to compute derivatives.
-We briefly describe the derivative calculations using the two methods.

 ### Forward Mode
 Computing derivatives in forward mode means we sequentially build the gradient and Hessian \emph{during forward propagation}; that is, when we form $\bfu_i$, we simultaneously form the corresponding gradient and Hessian information.
 We start by computing the gradient and Hessian of the first layer with respect to the inputs; that is,